 Feeds used to be widespread on almost every site that was updated regularly.
 Unfortunately, with the rise of social media and Google shutting down Reader, feeds became less commong as fewer sites bothered publishing feeds.
 Where almost every blog used to offer a feed of some sort, it’s just as frequent to find blogs withou feeds these days.

 We can all make sure to offer feeds for our site and even ensure the feed links are easily findable and add auto-discovery tags so anyone can copy a URL and drop that into their feed reader to automatically find the relevant URL to subscribe to.

-If you listen to podcasts, you may not realize it, but RSS never really left.
-Your podcast app uses it to let you know when new episodes are published.
-Standard websites and articles can do the same thing.
+Feeds never really left.
+They just become less visible.
+If you listen to podcasts, you may not realize it, but Podcast apps consume feeds to let you know when new episodes are published.
+Standard websites and articles can do the same thing!

-- Use your feed reeder’s autodiscovery with any page on the site to see all the options.
+- Use your feed reader’s autodiscovery with any url from the site.

 - The main feed includes both articles and links.

 - The posts feed includes just the longer articles.